Burton Hall (judge)

-Sir Burton P. C. Hall, (born December 10, 1947 in Nassau, The Bahamas) is a Judge of the UN International Residual Mechanism for Criminal Tribunals.
-He is the presiding judge in the case of the Prosecutor v.
-Jovica Stanišić and Franko Simatović.
-He previously served as a Judge of the International Criminal Tribunal for the Former Yugoslavia, a position he was elected to in August, 2009.
-Hall served as a Justice of the Supreme Court of the Bahamas on 1 February 1991 and then as a Justice of Court of Appeal of The Bahamas from April 1997.
-On 5 September 2001 he was confirmed as Chief Justice of the Supreme Court of the Bahamas (de facto head of the judiciary of the Bahamas), a position he occupied until 2009.
+Sir Burton Percival Curtis Hall, KCHS (born December 10, 1947, in Nassau, Bahamas) is a Judge of the UN International Residual Mechanism for Criminal Tribunals.

+He previously served as a Justice of Court of Appeal of the Bahamas, the Chief Justice of the Supreme Court of the Bahamas, and a Judge of the International Criminal Tribunal for the Former Yugoslavia.

 Education

-Hall received his early education at St John's College High School, Nassau, The Bahamas, graduating in 1964, then returning in 1965 to pursue GCE Advanced Level.
-He received an LL.B. degree with upper-second-class honours from the University of the West Indies, Cave Hill, Saint Michael, Barbados in 1974. and then attended the Council of Legal Education (West Indies) at the Norman Manley Law School in Mona, Jamaica where he graduated in 1976 with a Certificate in Legal Education.
+Hall received his early education at St John's College, Nassau, Bahamas, graduating in 1964, before returning in 1965 to pursue GCE 'A' Levels.

+He received an LL.B. degree with upper-second-class honours from the University of the West Indies, Cave Hill, Saint Michael, Barbados in 1974.
+After which, he attended Norman Manley Law School in Mona, Jamaica where he graduated in 1976 with a Certificate in Legal Education.

 Career

+Bahamian legal practice and judicial career

-Hall was admitted to the Bar of the Commonwealth of The Bahamas on October 6, 1976, and then practised as an Assistant Counsel at the Office of the Attorney-General of The Bahamas.
-He was appointed to act as a Stipendiary and Circuit Magistrate from August, 1978, to August, 1980.
+Hall was admitted to the Bahamas Bar on 6 October 1976, and then practised as an Assistant Counsel at the Office of the Attorney-General of the Bahamas.

+He was appointed to act as a Stipendiary and Circuit Magistrate from August 1978 to August 1980.
 He then returned to the Office of the Attorney-General and was elevated to Crown Counsel.
-He became Acting Solicitor-General of The Bahamas in 1983, being confirmed to the post in 1984.
+He became Acting Solicitor-General of the Bahamas in 1983, being confirmed to the post in 1984.

+Hall served as a Justice of the Supreme Court of the Bahamas on 1 February 1991 and then as a Justice of Court of Appeal of the Bahamas from April 1997.

-He was appointed Chairman of the 1998 National Crime Commission of The Bahamas and on 4 August 1999 was appointed as the first Bahamian judge on the Inter-American Development Bank Administration Tribunal.
+He was appointed Chairman of the 1998 National Crime Commission of the Bahamas and, on 4 August 1999, was appointed as the first Bahamian judge on the Inter-American Development Bank Administration Tribunal.

+On 5 September 2001, he was confirmed as Chief Justice of the Supreme Court of the Bahamas (de facto head of the judiciary of the Bahamas), a position he occupied until 2009.

+International judicial career

+In August 2009, Hall was elected to serve as a Judge of the International Criminal Tribunal for the Former Yugoslavia.
+He was the presiding judge in the case of the Prosecutor v.
+Jovica Stanišić and Franko Simatović.

+Memberships

 In 2002, he became a fellow of the Commonwealth Judicial Institute, Dalhousie University School of Law.

 Hall is a member of the Commonwealth Magistrates' and Judges' Association, Commonwealth Lawyers Association and the International Law Association, and holds associate membership in the American Bar Association (Associate Member) and the Canadian Bar Association (Associate Member).